 - Knowing when to use intuition versus analysis, and how to combine the two.

 - Incorporate more of the activities where I’m likely to hear my intuition (such as meditation, journaling, drawing, walks in nature).

 I’d love to hear about it if you want to share in the comments below.

-If you want to hear about future posts on this or similar topics, or hear when I offer a workshop, you can subscribe here.
+If you want to hear about future posts on this or similar topics, or hear if I offer a new course, you can subscribe here.
 Thanks.